hexadecimason/DB_Parser/README.md

 #### Parsing

 Before entry into Postgres, we will reduce redundancy in the data by restructuring it as a large set of objects.
-This will aid in forming a two-level structure ("box level" and "well level") to the data that will duplicated well-level values for each box in a well before adding to a SQL-based system.
+This will aid in forming a two-level structure ("box level" and "well level") to the data that will eliminate duplicated well-level values at the box-level before adding to a SQL-based system.

-The next stage will be taking a cleaned CSV and restructuring it before it is entered into Postgres.
  This will involve creating abstract structures for "Well" data (OPIC_well.py object class), each instance of which contains an array of "Box" objects (OPIC_WellBox.py).
 Note that this stage will not produce an intermediate file: once parsed into objects, these will be immediately entered into Postgres.

 #### Postgres creation

 We will create a table for wells, and then populate it with well level data for a well.
 We will also create a type for boxes, then populate the well-level entry in our table with an array of box values.
 This may potentially be changed, as using an array within a cell could prove impractical when retrieving the data, however the general two-tiered approach will be used.

-psycopg2 is a python library designed to perform SQL commands. "db_test_code.sql" contains SQL commands for structuring a database and we will use this as a guide for how to use psycopg2 once cleaned data has been restructured as python objects.
+psycopg2 is a python library designed to perform SQL commands. "db_test_code.sql" contains SQL commands for structuring a database and we will use this as a guide for how to use psycopg2 once cleaned data has been restructured.